Italian Arborio Rice

 Arborio rice is renowned for its firm and creamy cooked texture, perfect for combining with flavors in risotto.
 We source excellent high-starch, pearly white short grains of rice grown for us in Northern Italy for our Italian Arborio Rice.

 Simmer 4 cups stock.
 Sauté 1/2 cup onion and 1 tsp garlic in 1 Tbsp oil in a quart skillet on medium heat for 1 minute.
 Add 1 cup Italian Arborio rice, stir for 2 minutes to toast, sprinkle in 1 tsp salt.
 Stir in 1/2 cup white wine.
 Add half a cup of stock at a time until absorbed, stirring continuously for 20 to 25 minutes until creamy.
-Stir in 2 Tbsp butter, parmesan
+Stir in 2 Tbsp butter and Parmesan to taste.

 Storage & handling